 4. Keep up with emerging innovations in Cloud Security

-The proliferation of cloud services and the emergence of new development methodologies such as DevOps have created unprecedented opportunities for many organizations to move to the cloud to modernize their existing applications.
+The proliferation of cloud computing services and the emergence of new development methodologies such as IT DevOps have created unprecedented opportunities for many organizations to move to the cloud to modernize their existing applications.
 This evolution provides opportunities for business growth through accelerated development, improved scalability and collaboration, new revenue streams, business agility, and enhanced technical resilience.

 As data and business functions are increasingly hosted in the cloud, the benefits are offset by costly regulatory errors and harmful cyberattacks if security is not part of the transformation process.